 Understand that you must sacrifice some level of privacy.
 Give your partner 24/7 access to your phone, computer, and all accounts you have on any social platform.
-This will allow them to hold you accountable at all times, while also motivating you that being faithful is a decision you need to make.
+This will allow them to hold you accountable at all times while also motivating you to make the decision to be faithful.

 And for the hurt partner!
-Be honest to tell your partners how their actions have made you feel.
+Be honest in telling your partners how their actions have made you feel.
 While they are the guilty party, try to avoid accusatory statements and stick to communicating your reactions and feelings.

 Furthermore, be open to forgiveness.
 If you have collaboratively established the end goal of restoring the relationship, be open to forgiving.
 As you need time to process the events, you don’t need to forgive immediately.
-But if you are going into these conversations with no intention of ever forgiving your partner, then you will find them to be unfruitful and a waste of time.
+But if you go into these conversations with no intention of ever forgiving your partner, you will find them unfruitful and a waste of time.